UKTechArena/.github/FAQ.md

 Other participants will confirm or comment on your problem statement and the mentors from Huawei will confirm or correct any misunderstanding.

-**2. What programing language, tech stack or libraries should I use?**
+**2. What programing language should I use?**

-We recommend using C++ and/or Python programming language but any language and libraries can be used as long you can make it to work on fixed testing AWS cloud platform.
+We recommend using C++ and/or Python programming language but any languages can be used as long you can make it to work on fixed testing AWS cloud platform.

+**3. Are external libraries such as Draco allowed in the submissions?
+Draco example gets a score of ~65.5/80**

+This challenge expects you to innovate and develop core part of compression and decompression algorithm.
+External libraries for core part of compression and decompression algorithm are **not allowed** including Draco, zlib/zstd, etc.
+Draco is just for reference (~65.5/80).

+**4. Are there any requirements for file formats after compression?
+AI and non-AI examples writes .gltf file formats after compression while the Draco example just uses .drc.
+If any file format is allowed after compression or are there required formats?**

+There are file format requirement **due to limitation of automatic evaluation framework**,

+It expects:
+- input and decoded file format needs to be .obj or .gltf
+- input and encoded file format should contain the same information along side original and compressed geometry data respectively, to be able to calculate the compression ratio correctly.

 ## Code submission, scoring & leader board

 **1. How frequently can I submit my solution for scoring?**